 - Steam the green beans per the instructions on the bag.

-- Wash the potatoes leaving the peel intact.l.
-Boil whole in salted water until fork tender around 15 minutes.
+- Boil unpeeled whole potatoes, in salted water until fork tender, around 15 minutes.

-- Drain the potatoes, and cut in half.
+- Drain well, cut in half.
 Place both the drained green beans and potato halves into a large mixing bowl and season with salt and freshly ground pepper.
 Set aside.

-- Snip the bacon using kitchen shears into a frying pan.
+- Vinaigrette: Snip the bacon using kitchen shears into a frying pan.
 Season with freshly ground black pepper.
-Fry the bacon until crisp, then use a slotted spoon to remove it from the pan.
+Fry the bacon until crisp, then use a slotted spoon to remove from pan.

-- Drain all but 2 tablespoons of bacon drippings from the pan.
+- Drain all but 2 tablespoon bacon drippings from pan.

-- Add the minced shallot to the pan and saute in the bacon drippings until tender and golden.
-Add the minced garlic and saute for about one minute.
+- Add shallot to the pan and saute in the bacon drippings for 1 minute or until tender and golden.
+Add the minced garlic and saute for about 1 minute.

-- In a blender, blend the sugar, red wine vinegar, cooked shallot and garlic, dijon, thyme, and salt.
+- Using a stand blender, blend together sugar, red wine vinegar, cooked shallot and garlic, Dijon, thyme, and salt.

-- Slowly add the vegetable oil while blending to emulsify the vinaigrette.
+- Slowly add the vegetable oil while blending until emulsified and slightly thickened.

 - Serve warm or at room temperature.

 I like to make this dish about 30 minutes or so, prior to serving it.
 I mix everything together, then allow it to sit covered on the counter before placing it into the serving dish.
 The longer it marinades in the vinaigrette the more tangy and flavorful the green beans become.
 Then toss and sprinkle with the bacon just before serving